 We wrapped up our trip to the past with grilled cheeses sandwiches from the Village Café (located beside the Village Store.)
 Their speciality is grilled cheeses using Village baked bread and Village made cheddar cheese.
 I had “The Blacksmith” which was old cheddar cheese, black forest ham, sliced tomato and caramelized onion.
 It was SO good that before I left, I stopped at the Village Store and took home some cheese and bread to make my own.

-So why should you make Cornwall and The Counties your next summer adventure?
-The answer is simple.
-Cornwall and SDG Counties allow you to connect with Canadian heritage and nature while escaping the hustle and bustle of everyday life.
-Make Cornwall and The Counties your summer destination, and I promise you, it will be the summer experience you will never forget!
+So why should you make SDG Counties your next summer adventure?
+The answer is simple, SDG Counties allow you to connect with Canadian heritage and nature while escaping the hustle and bustle of everyday life.
+Make SDG Counties your summer destination, and I promise you, it will be the summer experience you will never forget!